 A drill file is a secondary file sent to the manufacturer with the Gerber file.
 The drill file refers to the position, size, and the number of holes in the desired PCB.
 The NC drill file can be used to correctly determine where all the drill holes are located on your board and the size they require.
 The number of files created for the drill varies depending on the complexity of PCB wiring.
 Drills can be of different types: through-holes, blind vias, and buried vias.

 Types of drill holes

 There are two types of holes to be drilled in the PCB, plated and non-plated holes.
-Plated holes are drilled with an intent to fix electronic components to the PCB and non-plated holes to fix the PCB to the respective electronic device.
+Non-plated holes are normally used as mounting holes for the PCB and as positions holes for connectors.
+If the PCB has to be electrically isolated from the enclosure non-plated mounting holes are used.
+If the PCB has to be grounded to the enclosure plated mounting holes are used.
+All interconnect vias which connect different layers are plated.
 If a board design has both plated and non-plated holes, you can merge the drill details in one NC drill file for both types of holes or have different NC drill files created by the PCB design tool.

 Usually, two separate files are created for plated and non-plated holes.
 This is because the plated through holes are drilled before the plating process happens, whereas, the non-plated holes are drilled after the plating process.

 Drill file extensions